makeabilitylab/makeabilitylabwebsite/README.md

 * [Contributing](#contributing)
 * [Troubleshooting](#troubleshooting)

-# Dev Prereqs
-While the instructions below walk you through a step-by-step process to configure your machine for developing the Makeability Lab website, here's a summary of the tools we use:
-- Docker
-- PyCharm
-- Git

 # Docker Installation (Mac)
 1. If you don't have Docker yet, you can download it [here](https://store.docker.com/search?type=edition&offering=community).
 We use the Community Edition.
 Open up the application.
 Run `docker version` to make sure that it is running.